AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md

         cd ecs_mq/
         ```

-    4. Run the extracted script file.
+    4. Run the script.

         The command format varies with image versions.
-For example, CentOS 7.6 images use the `bash install.sh centos 7` format.
+For example, CentOS 7.6 images use `bash install.sh centos 7`.

         ```
         bash install.sh <Operating system name> <Major version number of the operating system>